QuanTrieuPCYT/Dell-Latitude-5480_Hackintosh/Disable_CFG_Lock.md

 If it shows `This firmware has UNLOCKED MSR 0xE2 register!` then you successfully unlocked your CFG Lock!

 Finally, go into your `config.plist` of OpenCore and set both `AppleCpuPmCfgLock` and `AppleXcpmCfgLock` to `TRUE`, then boot macOS as normal.
-You should have better CPU Power Management.
+After all of the above steps, you should have better CPU Power Management.